Cloudify Manager comprises the following main parts:

-Cloudify Manager consists of the Cloudify code and a set of open-source applications.
-For an in depth explanation of these applications, click here.
+The Cloudify Manager consists of the Cloudify code and a set of open-source applications.
+For an in-depth explanation of these applications, click here.

 The Cloudify Manager architecture is designed to support all potential operational workflows you might require when managing your applications, including:

 - Logs/ events queueing, aggregation, and analysis